-- 3.0 Learning Objectives
+- 4.0 Learning Objectives

-- 3.1 Introduction
+- 4.1 Introduction

-- 3.2 Tariff Barriers and Types of Tariffs
+- 4.2 Tariff Barriers and Types of Tariffs

-- 3.3 Effects of Tariff (Partial Equilibrium Analysis)
+- 4.3 Effects of Tariff (Partial Equilibrium Analysis)

-- 3.4 Theory of Optimum Tariff
+- 4.4 Theory of Optimum Tariff

-- 3.5 The Optimum Tariff Formula
+- 4.5 The Optimum Tariff Formula

-- 3.6 Effective Rate of Protection
+- 4.6 Effective Rate of Protection

-- 3.7 Non-Tariff Barriers
+- 4.7 Non-Tariff Barriers

-- 3.8 Trade, aid, and economic development
+- 4.8 Summary

-- 3.9 Summary
+- 4.9 Questions for Practice

-- 3.10 Questions for Practice
+- 4.10 Suggested Readings

-- 3.11 Suggested Readings
+- Know the meaning of tariff, types of tariff and effects of tariff - Understand the meaning of optimum tariff - Learn about the concept of the effective rate of protection - Describe various types of non-tariff barriers

-- Know the meaning of tariff, types of tariff and effects of tariff - Understand the meaning of optimum tariff - Learn about the concept of the effective rate of protection - Describe various types of non-tariff barriers is always called the first-best policy because it is mutually beneficial for trading partners.
+A nation can adopt the policy of free trade as it leads towards efficient allocation of economic resources and promote a higher level of production and consumption for the nation.
+Free trade is always called the first-best policy because it is mutually beneficial for trading partners.
 Classical and modern theory favours free trade policy as it maximizes the total output and consumption of participating nations.
 Whereas there are various arguments against free trade policy and ask for the policy of protectionism.
 The term protection refers to a policy whereby domestic industries are protected from the competition of foreign products.
 The domestic industries can be protected by imposing import duties that raise the price of foreign products in comparison to domestic products.
 Other ways to protectionism are import quota and other non-tariff barriers.
 Under the policy of protection, the government imposes several kinds of restrictions on foreign trade.
 Hence the policy related to trade protectionism is known as the commercial policy of a country.